wotakuro/FrameDebuggerSave/README.md

 # FrameDebuggerSave

 ## About
-This tool arrows you to capture the information of "FrameDebugger" and view the information.
+This tool allows you to capture the information of "FrameDebugger" and view the information.
 Also this tool supports to generate ShaderVariantCollection assets from captured data.

 ![alt text](Documantation~/img/FrameDebuggerSave.png)